-- 1. The Contractor must have access for on-line inquiries and file transfers as specified in Appendices M and O of the PSR. - 2.
-The Contractor accesses the following files as required by any relevant Departmental communications. - a.
-Client Information System/Eligibility Verification System - b.
-Procedure Code Reference File - c.
-Provider File - d.
-Third Party Liability File - e.
-Diagnosis File - 3.
-The Contractor receives and processes in house, the following files:
+1. The Contractor must have access for on-line inquiries and file transfers as specified in Appendices M and O of the PSR.

+- 2 The Contractor accesses the following system files as required by any relevant Departmental communications.

 - a.
+Client Information System/Eligibility Verification System

+- b.
+Procedure Code Extract File

+- c.
+Provider Files

+- d.
+Third Party Liability File

+- e.
+Diagnosis File

+- 3. The Contractor receives and processes in house, the following files:

+- a.
 834 Daily Enrollment/Disenrollment File

 - b.
 834 Monthly Enrollment/Disenrollment File

 - c.
-Payment Reconciliation File (Monthly)
+MCO Payment Summary File (Monthly)

 - d.
-MCO Payment Summary File (Monthly)
+Procedure Code Extract File (Monthly)

 - e.
-Procedure Code Extract File (Monthly)
+Reference Diagnosis Code File (Monthly)

 - f.
-Reference Diagnosis Code File (Monthly)
+PRV 414/PRV 415 MA Provider File (Weekly/Monthly)

 - g.
-MA Provider File (Weekly)
+ARM568 Report File (Monthly)

 - h.
-ARM568 Report File (Monthly)

-- i.
 820 Capitation File (Monthly)

 - i.
 TPL File (Monthly)

+- j.
+PRV 430 NPI Crosswalk

+- k.
+PRV 435 Special Indicator File

+- 1. PRV 720 Provider Revalidation File

 - 1. Obtain and review the Contractor's policies and procedures related to accessing and retrieving DHS files as specified in the PSR.
-Ensure the policies and procedures identify each of the files listed above. - 2.
-Request a demonstration of the access of DHS files by the Contractor.
+Ensure the policies and procedures identify each of the files listed above. - 2 Request a demonstration of the access of DHS files by the Contractor.
 Through the demonstration verify the Contractor is knowledgeable of the files to be accessed and the use of the file access system. - 3.
 Review the Contractor's computer system daily logs for evidence of the connection and file transfer and timely update of the Contractor's files. - 4.
 Confirm that the Contractor has processed and loaded the daily 834 files in their entirety within 24 hours of receipt.